-This is a three week study-abroad intensive course that takes place at Editorial Vigía, in Matanzas, Cuba.
-The course combines the unique advantages of a total immersion environment in Spanish with a classroom curriculum that includes conversation practice and study of relevant cultural, literary and historical issues.
-Students complete three hours of classroom instruction and an hour and a half of publishing workshop four days per week.
-In this workshop, they work in the edition of a bilingual book.
-In addition, they participate in organized visits to historic sites and museums connected to the culture curriculum.
+The course combines the unique advantages of a total immersion environment in the Cuban culture with a classroom curriculum that includes the study of relevant cultural, literary and historical issues.
+Students complete three hours of classroom instruction and an hour and a half of workshop four days per week.
+Also, they participate in organized visits to historic sites and museums connected to the culture curriculum.
 The focus of the culture curriculum is the study of Cuban history and culture through its literature, visual arts, films, and music.
-After applying and being accepted in the program, students meet for personal advising with the program director and attend four different one hour orientation-information meetings in the spring semester.
-After successful completion of the study-abroad program, students receive 3 upper-level credits in Spanish.
-The course is interdisciplinary in approach and provides students with the tools they need to analyze and understand the complexities of modern Cuba.
-Students will have formal classes taught by their professor and talks and meetings with specialists on Cuban literature, art, architecture, history and other aspects of culture and society.
-In addition, they will attend lectures, participate in discussions, and take field trips that will expose them to many aspects of Cuban culture, such as art, architecture, music, dance, film, literature, artisan work, folklore, history and urban growth.
-Offered as SPAN 306, SPAN 406, and ETHS 306.
-Prereq: SPAN 202.
+After applying and being accepted into the program, students meet for personal advising with the program director and attend four different one-hour orientation-information meetings in the spring semester.
+After successful completion of the study-abroad program, students receive three upper-level credits in Spanish or Ethnic Studies.

 Instructor: Damaris Punales-Alpizar